jiaxuanleong/SPIRO.Assays/preprocessing/README.md

 - Open Fiji
 - In the top menu find Plugins-> Macro-> Open -> locate and open the downloded SPIRO_Germination.ijm file
 - Follow the instructions provided by the macro
+- To reduce RAM requirement we implement a batch mode, meaning that only a subset of images is processed at each step, macro will eventually process all images present in the experiment folder.
+The default size of batch is set to 350 images, but can be adjusted to accomodate for shitty or super fast computers (for more info see the troubleshooting <a href="https://github.com/AlyonaMinina/Files_for_SPIRO_reps/blob/master/SPIRO.Assays%20files/Preprocessing%20troubleshooting.md">table</a>).

 ## Troubleshooting
 - For troubleshooting please refer to this <a href="https://github.com/AlyonaMinina/Files_for_SPIRO_reps/blob/master/SPIRO.Assays%20files/Preprocessing%20troubleshooting.md">table</a>